gohugoio/hugo/docs/content/templates/variables.md

 **.IsPage** Always true for page.<br>
 **.Site** See [Site Variables]({{< relref "#site-variables" >}}) below.<br>
 **.Hugo** See [Hugo Variables]({{< relref "#hugo-variables" >}}) below.<br>
+**.Translations** A map to other pages with the same filename, but with a different language-extension (like `post.fr.md`).
+Populated only if `Multilingual` is enabled in your site config.
+**.Lang** Taken from the language extension notation.
+Populated only if `Multilingual` is enabled for your site config.

 ## Page Params